Skip to content

 1. On your development machine, open a command prompt and navigate to a directory where you want your project to be saved.

-2. Run the command: cdf createapp yelp-data-app
+2. Create the app by running the command: cdf createapp yelp-data-app.

 create app 11 2